Inside an Online University

 A crucial component of online universities is Faculty.
 All faculty members (full time and part time) possess doctoral or professional terminal degrees; this requirement enhances the capacity to provide high quality online education.
 Another very important component of an online university is Student Services; these services include the office of the registrar, the IT department, the recruitment center, advisement center, finance department, library services and shipment department.

 The learning model enables online universities to develop and improve the learning outcomes or what the learners expected to achieve by attending the University.
-For online degree programs offered by the University, the learning model directs the institution to: ensure that all learning outcomes are covered; reflect on the bench marking results for the common body of knowledge for each online degree; design the curricula and courses for each degree program to cover all its learning outcomes; review, assess through bench marking and improving the common body of knowledge for each degree program; and include the degree program learning outcomes in the university publications.
+For online PhD, Masters and Bachelor degrees offered by the University, the learning model directs the institution to: ensure that all learning outcomes are covered; reflect on the bench marking results for the common body of knowledge for each online degree; design the curricula and courses for each degree program to cover all its learning outcomes; review, assess through bench marking and improving the common body of knowledge for each degree program; and include the degree program learning outcomes in the university publications.

 In order to assess education outcomes at online universities, evaluations of education as demonstrated by the course case assignments, session-long projects and threaded discussions are reviewed for course improvement.
 Students’ self-reflective papers, which are required in the last module of each course, are also used to assess and improve the direct learning in each course within the program.
 At the end of each program, the capstone course also provides a means of gauging and revising the direct learning in the particular program.

-Assessments can be aligned with the learning outcomes for online university programs by performing gap analysis and revising the curricula and the program with the results in mind.
+Assessments can be aligned with the learning outcomes for online PhD, Masters and Bachelors degree programs by performing gap analysis and revising the curricula and the program with the results in mind.
 At this point, the results of the multiple methods of assessing direct learning are discussed in the appropriate forums and changes are recommended to the appropriate Dean and the Provost for implementation.
 Course evaluations allow for assessing and improving faculty teaching effectiveness.

 Additionally assessed is the feedback that a faculty provides to students on case assignments and session-long projects, as well as the quality of faculty participation in course threaded discussions.
 All students are surveyed for their satisfaction with the various aspects of, and input regarding, the quality of their learning experience.
 Exit surveys of students including all graduates solicit their feedback on various aspects of the academic program.
 Lastly, alumni opinions of academic programs and the program’s impact on their career are measured and reviewed.

 The learning model is particularly important for online universities in the context of the development of higher education and governance.
 The model for online education has a built-in capacity for the best educational practices in, structuring curricula, courses and assignments, including supporting student engagement to stimulate student involvement, and it enhances the conditions for learning and individual development.
-Assessment of online university education outcomes leads to providing feedback which guides further improvements in policy and practices.
+Assessment of online PhD, Masters and Bachelors degree outcomes leads to providing feedback which guides further improvements in policy and practices.

 "I started as a student from overseas; an international student.
 I found the method of learning online very acceptable for me.
 And more importantly it was very appropriate I think for a means of education for a PhD.”